koileee/FlaskMovieWishlist/README.txt

 # How to generate the “production” dataset and load it into database.

 Raw Data Link:
 https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset/version/1
 We downloaded the data from the above link, the form of a CSV file with 5k data.
 The data was imported to CloudSQL.
 The data transformation code is in the project.sql file.
+During user signup, we will obtain data from the user such as their chosen “username” and “password”,  and our backend will build out custom database tables to account for this.
+This is present in the app.py file.
+A unique “userID” will be created for each user based on uuid function to establish a primary key.
+When user clicks the "Add to wishlist" button, the movieID, userID in session, and time will be inserted to the wishlist database.

 # Features implemented and files that contain the implementation